 Provides an overview of the study of communication and culture with an emphasis on the theory and practice of cross-cultural and intercultural communication.
 It includes comparative studies of communication practices in different cultures and subcultures (cross-cultural) and descriptive normative studies of communication between different cultures and subcultures (intercultural).
 Recommended: COMM 1003.
 Course rotation: Fall.

-3701 - Great Speeches - 1 credit hour
+3723 - Great Speeches - 3 credit hours